AntonC9018/hopper.cs/README.md

 public void AddDoStuffExample(Entity entity)
 {
-    // Gets the chain via the path and adds the entity.
+    // Gets the chain via the path and adds the handler.
     // This assumes the entity has `MoreChains`.
     // This also assumes the chain does not already have the given handler.
     DoStuffHandlerWrapper.HookTo(entity);

-    // Gets the chain via the path and adds the entity,
+    // Gets the chain via the path and adds the handler,
     // if the entity has the given component
-    // and the chain does not already the handler DoStuffHandlerWrapper.TryHookTo(entity);
+    // and the chain does not already have the handler DoStuffHandlerWrapper.TryHookTo(entity);

     // Similarly, removing.